abhuzz/SleepBabySleep/README.md

 Playous sounds for a given duration until the baby sleeps.
 Can also record own sounds for repeated playback.

 **ToDo**
+- [ ] Replace soundFileName label with a description in the textField
-- [ ] Haptic feedback when recording starts or stopped
+- [ ] Haptic feedback (+sound) when recording starts or stopped
 - [ ] Delete Recording swipe animation
 - [ ] iOS 10 / Swift 3 Migration
 - [X] Crash when quickly hitting the record button - probaply caused by unlocked / unsafe updateLoop